 Update NLP button in the top right corner of the screen

 Select the language you used to add the expressions.
 Training can take a couple of minutes up to an hour depending on the size of your chatbot.
-You can view the status of the NLP update by hovering over the Update NLP icon.
+You can view the status of the NLP update for each language by clicking on the Update NLP icon.

 We have taught the NLP to understand our query, that's awesome!
 The only thing left now is to teach the Choo Choo bot how to respond.
 We can do that by adding a new Bot dialog.